koalamadness/CS-2026/may_diary.md

 ## 2026/05/18
 Java thread states include NEW, RUNNABLE, BLOCKED, WAITING, TIMED_WAITING, and TERMINATED.
+Calling start() twice on the same thread results in IllegalThreadStateException.
+A thread can only be started once.

 The sleep(1000) method pauses thread execution for 1 second (1000 milliseconds).
 The thread then moves back to RUNNABLE. join()